We are pleased to present the Annual Report of the\ Company for the

 and are committed to act professionally and fairly in all our business

-To spread awareness about the company''s commitment to conduct business
+To spread awareness about the Company''s commitment to conduct business

-professionally, fairly and free from bribery and corruption,
+professionally, fairly and free from bribery and corruption, employee

-training and awareness workshops were extended to select vendors of the
+training and awareness workshops were conducted across the organization

+during 2015.
 As part of continuous education on ABCD to the employees,

 a mandatory on-line training through a web-based application tool was

 The above policies and its implementation are closely monitored by the